smilesrg/catching-doctrine-events-example/README.md

 Clone it and run `composer install`

-By default, it uses SQLite for database connection, the database itself should be located in `/var/data.db`
+By default, it uses SQLite for database connection, the database itself should be located in `/var/data.db`.
+If you use SQLite, you don't need to set up any connection, but if you want to change database, just edit .env file and replace the DATABASE_URL parameter accordingly.

 The directories must be writable by a terminal user, if something goes wrong, [please fix it according to the manual](https://symfony.com/doc/current/setup/file_permissions.html)